lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The plot settings pop-up window.

-Additional cuts can be applied to the plotted data using the table query boxes, for instance where you select a different range of fluxes.
+At this point, additional cuts can be applied to the table data being plotted.
+In the figure below, the g-band flux is limited to >100, and this imposes a sharp cutoff in the y-axis values at 26.4 mag.
+Select "xy-tbl" to view only the plot and the table data.
-Note that corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.
+Notice how the corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.

 .. figure:: /_static/portal_results_final_DP02.png
     :name: portal_results_final_DP02

-    An updated results view in which the xy plot uses the magnitude columns:  mag(r)-mag(i) on the x-axis, mag(g) on the y-axis.
+    An updated results view in which the plotted data has been manipulated.

 See also :ref:`DP0-2-Tutorials-Portal` for additional demonstrations of how to use the Portal's Single Table Query.